boltops-tools/lono/docs/_docs/tutorials/ec2/new.md

   cd ec2

-Add and edit templates to your project.
+Add and edit templates for your project.
 When you are ready to launch a CloudFormation stack run:

   lono cfn create STACK_NAME

-You can also get started quickly by importing other CloudFormration templates into lono.
+You can also get started quickly by importing other CloudFormation templates into lono.
 For example:

   lono import https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/EC2InstanceWithSecurityGroupSample.template --name ec2